Last updated on November 21, 2024

 I developed the habit of masturbating, but I recently decided to quit because I believe it’s not good for me.
 Being a Christian, I believe it’s the wrong thing to do.

-It started several months ago and I have been masturbating for about four months when I decided to quit completely, even though it’s hard.
+It started several months ago, and I had been masturbating for about four months when I decided to quit completely, even though it was hard.

 It had reached a level that I would do it twice or three times a day.
-I’m really scared because growing up, masturbating is one thing I have always hated and been against and didn’t ever imagine that I would be doing it someday, but due to watching pornography, which I had also stopped for many years.
-But last winter I started again.
-Now my mind is completely made up.
+I’m really scared because, growing up, masturbating was one thing I have always hated and been against, and I didn’t ever imagine that I would be doing it someday, but due to watching pornography, which I had also stopped for many years.
+But last winter, I started again.
+Now, my mind is completely made up.
 I want to stop it completely in Jesus’ name because I don’t want to ruin my future family life in any way.

 Answer: